 Stolen from the big smoke and ransomed to the hills, ‘Chef’ Simon Hicks brings skillful and honest fare to the warmth of our countryside tables.

-Boasting a kind of lawlessness akin to the moors that envelop us, expect patchwork feasts vibrant with colour, beautiful and seasonal ingredients plucked from countryside spoils, celebratory centre pieces begging to be passed around, delicious home grown crops bestowed on us from the bottom of the garden and, of course, the most heavenly of meats, yours to share, roasting in the gentle glow of our medieval fireplace daily.
+Boasting a kind of lawlessness akin to the moors that envelop us, expect patchwork feasts vibrant with colour, beautiful and seasonal ingredients plucked from countryside spoils, celebratory centre pieces begging to be passed around, delicious home grown crops bestowed on us from the bottom of the garden and, of course, the most heavenly of meats, yours to share.

 In a building as beautifully crafted as ours, everyday you can dine differently.